cloudnativea/ChatMessagesAPI/README.md

 Environment Variables were used to store the configurations in, so that the configurations can be changed without the need to change on the application.
 ![Picture2](https://user-images.githubusercontent.com/54929537/106011536-3b04ed80-60c3-11eb-80c3-7c7e74107e0a.png)

+- **F-04- Backing Services*

+*** Not Implemented

+A backing service is any service the app consumes over the network as part of its normal operation.
+Examples include datastores (such as MySQL or CouchDB), messaging/queueing systems (such as RabbitMQ or Beanstalkd), SMTP services for outbound email (such as Postfix), and caching systems (such as Memcached).

 - **F-05- Build, releas, run**
 Git, Maven, Jenkins were used to automate the process of building and releasing code.
 So, it can be ready to run on any docker server.